 Knowledge Sharing in a Large Agile Organisation

 This paper presents the results of a survey on organisational knowledge sharing in an Agile context and offers recommendations for knowledge sharing based on suggestions from literature.
 The survey was organised by the Agile Research Network (ARN) and was conducted in a multinational company operating in the UK, USA and India.
-The company are already a learning organisation but they want to continually improve, therefore choosing to concentrate on knowledge sharing in order to understand what is working and what needs improvement.
-The aim of the survey was to understand and identify how knowledge sharing currently takes place in the company, focussing on three aspects of knowledge sharing: within Agile teams, beyond the team with company colleagues, and with customers.
+The company are already a learning organisation but they want to continually improve.
+They therefore chose to concentrate on knowledge sharing in order to understand what is working and what needs improvement.
+The aim of the survey was to understand and identify how knowledge sharing currently takes place in the company.
+The survey focussed on three aspects of knowledge sharing: within Agile teams, beyond the team with company colleagues, and with customers.
 It concentrated on knowledge sharing practices, ease of knowledge sharing and motivation for knowledge sharing.

-81 employees completed the survey, the majority being software developers.
-The following list summarises the main findings:
+Eighty-one employees completed the survey the majority being software developers.
+The following list summarises the main findings.

 - Informal discussions are the most common way of sharing knowledge within project teams and with company colleagues